hollowdoor/wellspring/README.md

 The *new object* will have `object` as its prototype.

-A style of differential inheritance.
+This is a style of differential inheritance.

 ws(object).extend(source) -> `object`
 -------------------------------------